sosolimited/Cinder-Lessons/README.md

 Samples demonstrating basic techniques with Cinder.

+## The Samples

+No samples have been written yet.
+The following is a list of planned samples (coming soon!).

+- Simple Drawing: immediate-mode style drawing and drawing primitives.
+- File IO: loading text, JSON, XML, images, (static media).
+- Retained Drawing: working with cinder::gl::Batch for more efficient drawing.

 ## Creating a new Project

 Cinder provides a tool called TinderBox for creating new projects.